The Difference Between Corporate and Individual Trustees

 Advantages of a Corporate Trustee

-Through a corporate trustee, there is simpler succession and control of the trust in the event of death.
+• Simpler succession: A corporate trustee allows for succession planning that is straightforward.
 Since a company cannot ‘die’, the company continues to act as trustee.
-If something happens to one of its directors, the corporate trustee must simply replace its director.
-The title to the assets would not change, so the trust’s assets do not need to be transferred in the case of the death of a director.
+This ensures administrative efficiency, the title to the assets would not change, so the trust’s assets do not need to be transferred in the case of the death of a director.
+The trust remains under the professional oversight of the corporate trustee, enhancing continuity and simplifying probate process requirements.

 Disadvantages of a Corporate Trustee